great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

    ```python title="Python output" name="docs/docusaurus/docs/core/introduction/try_gx.py output1"
    ```

-5. Run the following code to create an Expectation that fails because it assumes that a taxi can seat a maximum of three passengers:
+5. Optional.
+Create an Expectation that will fail when validated against the provided data.

    A failed Expectation lets you know there is something wrong with the data, such as missing or incorrect values, or there is a misunderstanding about the data.

+   Run the following code to create an Expectation that fails because it assumes that a taxi can seat a maximum of three passengers:

    ```python title="Python input" name="docs/docusaurus/docs/core/introduction/try_gx.py validate and view failed results"
    ```

-  In the following example, the results of the failed Expectation include metrics to help you assess the severity of the issue:
+   When an Expectation fails, the Validation Results of the failed Expectation include metrics to help you assess the severity of the issue:

    ```python title="Python output" name="docs/docusaurus/docs/core/introduction/try_gx.py failed output"
    ```